Jesus Year RESOURCES

 APPLY

-One Thing: What’s one thing you can do this week to walk with Jesus?
+One Thing: What’s one way you can remember to run to Jesus this week?

-One Friend: Who in this group can remind you or pray for you?
+One Friend: Who can remind you or pray for you when you feel like hiding?

-Write It Down: Draw or write one word to remind you of your plan.
+Write It Down: Draw or write one word that will remind you to run to Jesus.

 Collect prayer requests in the form at the bottom of the page and submit.